 Experience Montmartre at night

-Montmartre is known to be one of the most romantic places in Paris (oh yes, long before Emily in Paris made us rediscover its magnetic atmosphere).
+Montmartre is known to be one of the most romantic places in Paris at night (oh yes, long before Emily in Paris made us rediscover its magnetic atmosphere).
 While you can sort of see that during the day, it really takes an evening at Montmartre to really feel it.

-Seeing the setting sun cast its warm shine on the Parisian houses and meandering streets is truly special.
+Seeing the setting sun cast its warm shine on the Parisian houses and meandering Montmartre streets is truly special.
 There are plenty of enchanting cafés, narrow passages and even hidden courtyards to be discovered in Montmartre, making this one of the most mesmerizing places to discover in Paris at night.

 Enjoy an epic sunset at the Montparnasse Tower

 The signature Paris skyline includes the Eiffel tower and you don’t get that when you stand on the actual tower.
 That’s why we love the views from the Montparnasse tower.
 This skyscraper, constructed in the late sixties and considered an eyesore by most Parisians, is 689 ft (210 m) high.
 It has 58 floors, most of which house offices.